KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 where the sacred becomes simulacrum,
 and guidance becomes entrapment.

-While DP / DL shapes archetypes of synthesis,
+While DP / DL shapes archetypes of coherence,
 **Psychea** / **Nyxea** gives distorted echoes:
 gods of appearance,
 doctrines of spurious semblance,